VardaanGulati20/IntellectMesh/README.md

 ---

-## License

-MIT License (or your project’s license)

----

 ## Contact

-For questions or support, contact [your-email@example.com] or open an issue in the repository.
+For questions or support, contact [vardaangulati0@gmail.com] or open an issue in the repository.